daxcurson/samba4_manager/README.md

 ## Installation

+### Pre-requisites

+The following packages have to be installed:

+sudo yum install samba python3-samba python3-samba-devel samba-dc-libs python3-samba-dc

+The following python packages need to be installed:

+pip install mod_wsgi

+To find the required configuration that is needed for Apache to be configured to load mod_wsgi as a module, run this:

+/usr/local/bin/mod_wsgi-express module-config

+### Package installation with pip

 For now, the process to release the application as a Python package nas not been completed.
 To deploy this application, the following steps need to be performed:

 1. git clone of this repository into a folder available to the web server.